 Residents are taxed on all gifts of intangible property and on gifts of real property and tangible personal property located in Connecticut.
 Nonresidents are taxed on gifts of real and tangible personal property located in Connecticut.

-Gifts of a present interest to any particular donee during the calendar year are not subject to the Connecticut gift tax unless the value of all the gifts to the donee during the calendar year exceeds $10,000.
-Transfers of future interests are not covered by the annual exclusion.
+Gifts of a present interest to any particular donee during the calendar year are not subject to the Connecticut gift tax unless the value of all the gifts to the donee during the calendar year exceeds $11,000.
+Transfers of future interests are not covered by this annual exclusion.

 To split the gift, the spouses must be legally married to each other at the time of the gift.
 If they are divorced during the year, they still may split the gift as long as neither marries anyone else during the year.
 In addition, both must be citizens or residents of the United States on the date of the gift.